MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_03_develop_unit_tests_github_copilot.md

 #### Project overview

+Your colleague created a test project named `UnitTests`.
+The existing unit tests partially cover the service classes in the `Library.ApplicationCore` project.
+The `Library.ApplicationCore` project contains the business logic for a library management system.
+The `UnitTests` project uses the xUnit framework to write and run unit tests.
+The project also uses the NSubstitute library to create mock objects for testing.

+Your need to extend the `UnitTests` project to cover the data access classes in the `Library.Infrastructure` project.

+#### Lab scenario

 GitHub Copilot can help you write unit tests for your code.
 There are several ways to use GitHub Copilot to generate unit tests:

 - **Generate test cases**: You can use GitHub Copilot to generate test cases for your code.
 Copilot can suggest test cases based on the code you have written.
 You can then use these test cases to create unit tests for your code.